A specific and controlled intervention

 How is revision surgery performed?

-There hip prosthesis revision is more technical than an initial installation.
-It often requires additional procedures: removal of old implants, bone grafts or fillings, and adaptation of specific prostheses.
+Hip replacement revision is more technical than initial implantation.
+It often requires additional procedures: removal of old implants, bone grafts or augmentation, and adaptation of specific prostheses.

 Dr. Coulin adapts each procedure to the patient's morphology and the actual condition of the bone observed during surgery.
 The goal remains the same: to restore a stable, functional, and durable joint, with minimal postoperative stress.